Hausdorff measure of SLE curves: Proof of Theorem

-I want to thank my adviser, Professor Lawler, who interduced the problem and the whole area of SLE to me.
-Also I want to thank Brent Werness for many useful conversation about the problem and comments on earlier drafts of it.
+I want to thank my adviser, Greg Lawler, who introduced the problem and the whole area of SLE to me.
+Also I want to thank Brent Werness and Dapeng Zhan for many useful conversation about the problem and comments on earlier drafts of it.